THE FOUR PILLARS OF CHRIST SCHOOL

 Who Are We?

 The “Christ School Boy” isn’t of a single mold.
-Boys come from 18 states and eight countries and bring many narratives, strengths, and areas that need growth.
+Boys come from 17 different states and 11 countries and bring many narratives, strengths, and areas that need growth.

 Christ School wants each student to become a better version of himself through his time here; a better student, friend, son, brother, and human being.
 Getting your son to be a 4.0 version of himself when he graduates as compared to the version he was upon enrollment is our goal.